veeral-patel/true-positive/website/blog/2019-12-24-preventing-accidental-case-deletions.md

 Each case in True Positive has one or members, or users who are authorized to access it.
 Furthermore, each member can either have a "Can View" or a "Can Edit" role in the case.

-If you are not a member of a case with "Can Edit" access, you won't be able to delete it.
+If you are not a member of a case with "Can Edit" access, you will not be able to delete it.

 ![](https://storage.googleapis.com/tp_landing_page_videos/case_members.png)

+I plan to add another role, `Owner`, soon.
+Each case has exactly one owner, by default the user who created the case.
+Only a case's owner can delete it.